sonata-project/SonataNotificationBundle/Resources/doc/reference/multiple_queues.rst

                 vhost:    %rabbitmq_vhost%

-This will define 2 different queues: `transcoder` and `mail` and 3 routing keys
+This will define 2 different queues: `transcoder` and `catchall` and 3 routing keys

     - `start.transcode.audio`
     - `start.transcode.video`